pulvedu/CompanyResearcher/README.md

    - Follow the on-screen instructions to perform various research tasks.
    - Use the command-line interface to input data and receive outputs.

-## Configuration (API-KEYS

-- You need to add API keys for both Tavily and OpenAI to a `.env` file in this repo
-- Ensure that your environment variables are set up correctly.
-You can configure them in a `.env` file, which is ignored by version control as specified in the `.gitignore` file.
-1. Create a `.env` in `/CompanyResearcher/.env`
-2. In the file add on one line `TAVILY_API_KEY=<your-api-key>` and on another line `OPENAI_API_KEY=<your-api-key>`

 ## Contributing